scotthlee/cadeau/README.md

 ### Streamlit
 Coming soon.

-## FAQ
+## Frequently Asked Questions
+### Metrics
-1. **How do the linear prgorams decide case definition is the best?**
+1. **How do the linear programs decide which case definition is the best?**
 The `IntegerProgram` needs a linear objective function to run, meaning it's limited to metrics that are linear combinations of the predictors and the candidate case definitions.
 [Youden's J index](https://en.wikipedia.org/wiki/Youden%27s_J_statistic) (sensitivity + specificity - 1) meets that criterion, and it's a reasonable measure of overall classification performance, so that's what we use.
-If you want to emphasize sensitivity more than specificity or vice-versa, you can change their weights with the `alpha` and `beta` parameters when you call `IntegerProgram.fit()`.
 Because it's a relaxed version of the integer program, the `NonlinearApproximation` uses this metric, as well.

+2. **What if I care more about sensitivity than specificity, or vice versa?**
+You can change how much weight each component of the J index receives by altering the with the `alpha` (sensitivity) and `beta` (specificity) parameters of the linear program you `.fit()`.

-2. **What about the full enumeration?**
+3. **What about the full enumeration?**
 If you want to optimize a different metric than the J index, you can use the `FullEnumeration` instead of the LP-based optimizers.
 It will accept [F-score](https://en.wikipedia.org/wiki/F-score) or [Matthews correlation coefficient](https://en.wikipedia.org/wiki/Phi_coefficient) (MCC), in addition to J, as targets for sorting, pruning, and plotting.

-MCC has some theoretical support for being considered the "best" global measure of classification performance (4), but in many cases, the top 100 or so definitions will be the same regardless of which metric you choose.
+### Computing resources
+1. **How can I make the brute-force search run faster?**
+   * Whittle down your feature space.
+The `optimizers.FeaturePruner` is one way to do that, but standard variable-selection procedures (e.g., forward or backward selection) will also work.
+   * Try a lower value for `max_n`.
+The default is 5, which should work well in most cases.
+   * Turn off `use_reverse`, if it's on.
+Using it doubles the size of the feature space.
+   * Turn off `compound`, if it's on.
+Using it substantially increases the number of combinations to try.
+2. **How can I make the brute-force search use less memory?**
+   * Set `share_memory` to `True` when you initialize the `FullEnumeration` object.
+This keeps `multiprocessing` from passing copies of the dataset to every process in the `Pool`.
+   * Make sure `prune` is turned on.
+This limits the number of combinations saved at each step in the search.
+   * Use a smaller number for `batch_keep_n`.
+This decides how many combos to save when `prune` is turned on.
+   * Use fewer predictors.
+See the first answer to question #1 above.
+3. **How can I make the linear program run faster?**
+   * Try a lower value for `max_n`.
+The default is `None`, which will take the longest.
+   * Try a different solver.
+[OR-Tools](https://developers.google.com/optimization/introduction/python), which is what Kudos uses on the backend, has a few options available.

 ## References
 1. Zhang H, Morris Q, Ustun B, Ghassemi M. Learning optimal predictive checklists. _Advances in Neural Information Processing Systems_.
 2021 Dec 6;34:1215-29.
 2. Reses HE, Fajans M, Lee SH, Heilig CM, Chu VT, Thornburg NJ, Christensen K, Bhattacharyya S, Fry A, Hall AJ, Tate JE.
 Performance of existing and novel surveillance case definitions for COVID-19 in household contacts of PCR-confirmed COVID-19. _BMC public health_.
 2021 Dec;21(1):1-5.
 3. Lee S, Almendares O, Prince-Guerra JL, Heilig CM, Tate JE, Kirking HL.
 Performance of Existing and Novel Symptom-and Antigen Testing-Based COVID-19 Case Definitions in a Community Setting. _medRxiv_.
 2022 Jan 1.
-4. Chicco D, Jurman G. The advantages of the Matthews correlation coefficient (MCC) over F1 score and accuracy in binary classification evaluation. _BMC Genomcis._ 2020 Dec;21(1):1-3.

 **General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
 Github is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.